-Martian thoughts on the humanitarian sector
+Martian thoughts on the humanitarian sector and humanity

-Martian thoughts on the humanitarian sector
+Martian thoughts on the humanitarian sector and humanity

 Nearly a year ago in February 2021 three vehicles launched from Earth visited Mars, and two of them landed on the surface.
 For some of us, these events served as a small respite from COVID worries, impeachment trials, military coups, and far too many massive humanitarian needs across the globe.